 Even though the owners might receive $30,000 in distributions, they would, nevertheless, be obligated to pay taxes on the entire $90,000.
 In more extreme situations, the owners could end up paying more cash out in taxes than they receive in dividend distributions.
 These situations are known as “noncash taxable events.”

 A C corporation is the only legal entity that pays its own income taxes.
 The shareholders aren’t liable for taxes on any of the company profits.
 However, if an owner works in the business as an employee and receives a salary, that income is taxable on the individual’s return.
-In addition, any dividends that stockholders receive is taxable to the recipients.
+In addition, any dividends that stockholders receive are taxable to the recipients.

 The Tax Cuts and Job Act, signed in December 2017, simplified the corporate tax code.
-The corporate tax rate for companies of all sizes is now a flat 21%.
+As mentioned, the corporate tax rate for companies of all sizes is now a flat 21%.
 Graduated income brackets for corporations no longer exist.

 A C corporation has a disadvantage in that its profits could possibly be taxed twice at the federal level.
 First, the corporation will pay a 21% tax on its profits.
 Afterward, if the company disburses any dividends, these will come out of after-tax earnings and could be subject to further taxes on the individual’s tax returns.

 As with partnerships and sole proprietorships, S corporations are considered pass-through entities.
 As such, shareholders of the business must report their proportionate share of the company’s income on their personal tax return and pay taxes at their personal income tax rates.

-Even though an S corp files Form 1120S, an informational tax return, the business itself does not pay corporate taxes.
+Even though an S corporation files Form 1120S, an informational tax return, the business itself does not pay corporate taxes.
 This avoids the possibility of double taxation previously mentioned in C corporations.

 Internal Revenue Service (IRS) rules allow S corporations to make 2 types of disbursements:

 - Dividend distributions